St Boniface Context

 Our fundamental aim is to meet the individual needs of all students across the full ability range by delivering a differentiated and supported curriculum which has high expectations, encourages active learning, delivers academic success and builds self-worth.

-The Learning Support Department also coordinate a reduced enhanced curriculum for a small cohort of students within each year group.
+The Learning Support Department also coordinates a reduced enhanced curriculum for a small cohort of students within each year group.
 This curriculum offer is provided for those students identified as having a high level of need via primary school transition.
 This curriculum entitled the ‘Learn for Life’ programme enhances a students’ functional Numeracy and Literacy skills whilst developing essential life skills needed for life beyond the classroom.
 It acts as a vehicle for the personalised development of students with more acute learning needs.

 Our additional whole school lunchtime and after-school enrichment programme includes a range of sporting activities, art, science and STEM.
 There is daily support for homework in the library and for physical fitness in the gym.